Kefkius/txsc/README.md

 It works by parsing code and generating a structural intermediate representation, then transforming that into the linear intermediate representation that other languages can use.

-See the file `txscript` in the `doc` directory for more information about TxScript.
+See the [TxScript documentation](./doc/txscript.md) for detailed information regarding TxScript.

 ## Examples